deveshdatwani/unet/README.md

 I implemented this with my own understanding which worked very well.
 However, I found Alladin's implementation to be cleaner and ingeneous so I picked up his model implementation and added it to this repository.

+### Dataset

+Before testing the implementation of U-Net on the Kvasir-SEG dataset, I decided to test it on the CARAVANA dataset.
+The reason behind this decision was that the CARAVANA dataset is slightly more balanced than the Kvasir-SEG dataset and I wanted to start off with a dataset that is more balanced in terms of class distribution before moving to a more challenging dataset like Kvasir-SEG.

+#### CARAVANA

+Here's an example of the instance and it's corresponding masks from the CARAVANA dataset